 10. Gingerbread Paper Craft

 Cut gingerbread shapes from brown construction paper and let the kids decorate them with buttons and sequins.
-This gingerbread craft is a delightful way to indulge in festive creativity without the sugar rush!
+This gingerbread craft is a delightful way to indulge in festive creativity without the sugar rush.
+Explore more classroom Christmas craft ideas to keep the holiday spirit going.

 11. Pine Cone Christmas Trees